anamulislamshamim/search_optimization/README.md

 * Generate embeddings for:

-  * OpenAI → `text-embedding-3-small`
+  * OpenAI → `text-embedding-3-small` and `text-embedding-3-large`
-  * Gemini → `text-embedding-005`
+  * Gemini → `text-embedding-001`
   * HuggingFace → `all-MiniLM-L6-v2`
 * Compare query embeddings with webpage embeddings using cosine similarity.
 * Store the "relevancy score" per model.

-> Note: OpenAI Free Trial **does not allow embedding models**, so evaluation includes HuggingFace and Gemini only.
+> Evaluation includes HuggingFace and Gemini and OpenAI.

 ### **4. Compare Model Performance**

 To evaluate how well each embedding model retrieves relevant pages, **Mean NDCG (MNDCG)** is used.

-* For each query, top 10 search results are ranked.
+* For each query, top 50 search results are ranked.
 * NDCG is computed using:

   * Model ranking results